pgMemento/pgMemento/README.md

 The auditing approach of pgMemento is nothing new.
 Define triggers to log changes in your database is a well known practice.
-There are other tools out there which can also be used.
+There are other tools which can also be used.
 When I started the development for pgMemento I wasn't aware of that there are so many solutions out there (and new ones popping up every once in while).

 If you want a clearer table structure for logged data, say a history table for each audited table, have a look at [tablelog](http://pgfoundry.org/projects/tablelog/)